Legality of incest: Finland

-In Finland, sexual acts between one's full sibling (but not half-sibling), ancestor or descendant are punishable by a fine or up to two years in prison for "sexual act between close relatives".
+In Finland, sexual acts between one's sibling, ancestor or descendant are punishable by a fine or up to two years in prison for "sexual act between close relatives".
 However, no punishment is given to a person who was under 18 years old when performing a sexual act with a parent or grandparent or if the person was forced or illegally persuaded to perform the sexual act.
 The marriage law defines, that marriage between one's sibling, half-sibling, ancestor or descendant is forbidden.

 France, Belgium, and Luxembourg

-The 1810 penal code, which was promulgated by Napoleon I and adopted throughout most of Europe, abolished incest laws in France, Belgium, and Luxembourg.
+The French Penal Code of 1810, which was promulgated by Napoleon I, and became the criminal law in many of the territories occupied at the time by the First French Empire, abolished incest laws in France, Belgium, and Luxembourg.

 In 2010, France reinstated laws against incest by introducing article 222-31-1 of the penal code.
-From February 10, 2010, to September 17, 2011, rape and sexual assault were classified as incest when they are committed "within the family on a minor by an ascendant, a brother, a sister or any other person, including a cohabitant of a family member, who has de jure or de facto authority over the victim."
+From February 10, 2010, to September 17, 2011, rape and sexual assault were classified as incest when they are committed "within the family on a minor by an ascendant, a brother, a sister or any other person, including a cohabitant of a family member, who has de jure or de facto authority over the victim".

 There were subsequently multiple changes to the definition of incest.

 On 16 September 2011, the Constitutional Council repealed article 222-31-1 of the penal code, saying that if it was possible for the legislator to institute a particular penal qualification to designate incestuous sexual acts, they could not, without disregarding the principle of legality of offences and penalties, refrain from precisely designating the persons who must be considered, within the meaning of this qualification, as members of the family.

-Incest was once again reinstated on 2016.
+Incest was once again reinstated in 2016.
 From March 16, 2016, to August 6, 2018, rape and sexual assault are considered incestuous when they are committed on a minor by: